If you see something, do something

 Our theme for this month: “Personal Responsibility”

-Our thought for today: “Faith grows in community”
+Our thought for today: “Life in a good church helps”

 God bless,